Did you get your awakening to the joys of cooking steak from the intro to the Flintstones?

 The best methods for cooking your Tomahawk Steak are either using a grill to reverse sear it or using a combination of grill and pan.

-Watch the video above to see how it’s done, or follow the instructions below for a few different options to cook your Tomahawk.
+Watch the video above to see how it’s done, check out our reverse sear tomahawk steak recipe, or follow the instructions below for a few general tips to cook your Tomahawk.

 Reverse searing your Tomahawk Steak